LostArtefacts/TRX/docs/trx/lua/reference/CONSOLE.md

   trx.console.eval("play 1", { verbose = true })
   ```

-- [lua]`trx.console.register(spec)`
+- <a name="console.register"></a>[lua]`trx.console.register(spec)`
   Registers a console command written in Lua.

-  Every command has a `trx.argparse` parser. `args` is an optional function that shapes it - it receives the parser and declares the arguments the command takes.
+  Every command has a [`trx.argparse`](ARGPARSE.md#argparse) parser. `args` is an optional function that shapes it - it receives the parser and declares the arguments the command takes.
 A command that omits `args` takes none, and reports so when handed one.
 The console completes the arguments from the parser, and answers `-h`/`--help` from it.

   `run` receives the parsed values, a table keyed by argument name.
-What it gives back is a `trx.console.Result`, and returning nothing means `OK`.
+What it gives back is a [`trx.console.Result`](#console.Result), and returning nothing means `OK`.
 It may return a message after that, which is logged to the console - as an error, for any result but `OK`.
 A line the parser rejects is reported with what it expected, without reaching `run`.

   A command lives for the whole run, so it can only be registered from a global script.
 A level script raises if it calls this: it runs again every time its level is loaded.